mohanadpro/resturant-booking-table/README.md

 <br/>

-* After login : when customer loged in his username wiil be shown instead of Register
+* After login : when customer loged in his username wiil be shown instead of Register and book a table link to move to reservation page

 <br/>